 DermaVir Phase III study.

-GIRU001 is our ongoing trial.
-It will commence at the end of 2019 with 200 patients enrolled.
+GIRU001 is our ongoing HIV trial.
+Following patient enrollment the trial will commence in Q3 of 2020 with 300 patients enrolled.
 The study is conducted in Russia to seek marketing approval there.
 Study results will also be submitted to the FDA to support our US marketing application.
 The study is undertaken with our Russian partner Pharmadis as part of our Licensing Agreement whereby Pharmadis received exclusive right to market our HIV vaccine in CIS (Commonwealth of Independent States.).

 Clinical Trials Involving DermaVir